tldr-pages/tldr/pages/linux/dirb.md

 `dirb {{https://example.org}}`

-- Scan a webserver using a non-default wordlist:
+- Scan a webserver using a custom wordlist:

 `dirb {{https://example.org}} {{path/to/wordlist.txt}}`